babel/website/docs/babelconfigjs.md

 ## Extending other `.babelrc`

-To allow people to opt into `.babelrc` usage, potentially for local development; you can specifiy a list of `.babelrc` to use.
+To allow people to opt into `.babelrc` usage, potentially for local development; you can specify a list of `.babelrc` to use.

 For example using `babel-loader`: